What is anthrax?

 - Gastrointestinal: The first symptoms are usually nausea, loss of appetite, bloody diarrhea, and fever, followed by severe stomach pain.

-- Inhalation: The first symptoms may feel like a cold or the flu and can include a sore throat, mild fever, cough, and muscle aches.
+- Inhalation: The first symptoms can feel like a cold or the flu and can include a sore throat, mild fever, cough, and muscle aches.
 Within a few days, however, the breathing problems get much worse and become quite severe.
 A person with inhalation anthrax will be sick enough to need to be in a hospital.
-In 2001 in the United States, about half of the cases of inhalation anthrax that resulted from bioterrorism ended in death.
+In 2001 in the United States, several of the cases of inhalation anthrax that resulted from bioterrorism ended in death.

 How soon after exposure do symptoms appear?